 The Buy American Act in general, Restricts the purchase of supplies, that are not domestic end products, for use within the United States.

-or doubt about the "Buy American Act Clause in a contract, Do not
+If you have a question or doubt about the "Buy American Act Clause in a contract, Do not hesitate to contact

-hesitate to contact The Procurement Officer and clear it up by text or
+the Procurement Officer and clear it up by text or

 e-mail and keep a record.

 Working with DCMA over the years the conclusion is

 There are exceptions (exceptions to exceptions)

 There is no simple single "Buy American" requirement.

 The Buy America Act (49

 U.S.C.
 5323(j) and 23

 U.S.C. § 313)